Science in Antarctica - An Overview

 - Climate data record - Antarctica holds

-of years worth of information about past climates.
+years worth of information about past climates, readily

 - The near pristine environment with far less

-human activity than anywhere else on earth, makes
+human activity and contamination than anywhere else on earth,

-- It is the place on earth where it is easiest
+- It is the best place on earth to find meteorites.

 - How much the Antarctic atmosphere and Southern